FAQs for staff/PhD doctoral students, coronavirus

 - As a member of staff/PhD doctoral student – what applies?

 - It has been confirmed that I have Covid-19.
 What applies in this situation?

 - If someone close to you is confirmed as infected with Covid-19

 - Migration issues

-How is Lund University managing risks associated with the coronavirus outbreak?
+How is Lund University managing consequences associated with the coronavirus outbreak?

-The University has formed a crisis management group that is meeting regularly in order to manage overall issues connected with the virus outbreak.
-They are monitoring other public authorities’ updates and following other higher education institutions’ handling of the matter.
+The University has formed a crisis management group that is monitoring other public authorities’ updates and following other higher education institutions’ handling of the matter.

-An operative working group has also been formed to manage operational activities.
-If you have any questions, contact corona [at] bygg [dot] lu [dot] se
+If you have any questions, primarily ask your line manager or contact corona [at] bygg [dot] lu [dot] se

 How are staff being kept informed about the situation?

 All staff are urged to keep updated about the University’s information via staff.lu.se/corona